 Sushi Basho

-Located off Main Street and Santa Fe Drive, Sushi Basho has maki, specialty rolls, sushi, sashimi, and Japanese-inspired entrées.
-Try the New Your Maki roll, filled with tuna, salmon, tobiko, and avocado, or the Hot Dancing Roll, stuffed with yellowtail and shrimp tempura and topped with spicy crab meat.
-Dine-in guests can get à la carte sushi for only $1.25 per piece, all day, every day (the deal isn’t available for takeout).
+Located off Main Street and Santa Fe Drive, Sushi Basho offers maki, specialty rolls, sushi, sashimi, and Japanese-inspired entrées.
+Try the New York Maki roll, filled with tuna, salmon, tobiko, and avocado, or the Hot Dancing Roll, stuffed with yellowtail and shrimp tempura and topped with spicy crab.
 2700 W. Bowles Ave., Littleton

 Platte River Bar & Grill

-On warm days, hit up the patio at Platte River Bar & Grill—a Littleton institution serving burgers, beers, and live music.
-With access to the Platte River bike trail, this sunny dive attracts outdoor enthusiasts of all stripes with its reasonably priced margaritas, mules, and micheladas along with Mexican-inspired bar food like jalapeño-cream-cheese burgers, handmade chile rellenos, and green chile–smothered burritos.
-Happy hour is Monday to Friday from 2–6 p.m., with discounts on 25-plus beers from the draft and bottle menu.
+On warm days, hit up the patio at Platte River Bar & Grill, a Littleton institution serving burgers, beers, and live music.
+With access to the Platte River bike trail, this sunny dive attracts outdoor enthusiasts of all stripes with its reasonably priced margaritas, mules, and micheladas, along with Mexican-inspired bar food like jalapeño-cream-cheese burgers, handmade chile rellenos, and green chile-smothered burritos.
+Happy hour is Monday to Friday from 2 to 6 p.m., with discounts on appetizers, house wines, and domestic drafts and bottles.
 5995 S. Santa Fe Dr., Littleton

 Wild Ginger